Housewife jailed, fined for assaulting neighbour who was jumping rope, threatening to kill husband

 An MTO directs an offender suffering from certain treatable psychiatric conditions to undergo psychiatric treatment.
 It is a community-based sentence that does not leave a criminal record after completion.

-Tan’s lawyer Shiever R argued for an MTO on the basis that a psychiatrist who assessed Tan after the offences found she had mixed anxiety-depressive disorder, while Deputy Public Prosecutor Zhou Yang sought a jail term.
+Tan’s lawyer Shiever R argued for an MTO on the basis that a psychiatrist who assessed Tan after the offences found she had mixed anxiety-depressive disorder.

+Deputy Public Prosecutor Zhou Yang sought four to five weeks' jail and a fine, leaving the amount to the court to decide.

 In sentencing, District Judge Crystal Goh noted that Tan was assessed to be unsuitable for an MTO, and her condition did not reach the threshold of contributing to her criminal behaviour.